sib-swiss/containers-introduction-training/docs/course_material/apptainer.md

     ```

 !!! tip "Apptainer images at galaxy.org"
-    Most (if not all) biocontainer images are available as apptainer (singularity) image at [https://depot.galaxyproject.org/singularity/](https://depot.galaxyproject.org/singularity/).
+    Most (if not all) biocontainer images are available as Apptainer (Singularity) image at [https://depot.galaxyproject.org/singularity/](https://depot.galaxyproject.org/singularity/).
 You can simply download them with `wget` or `curl`, e.g.:

     ```sh
     wget https://depot.galaxyproject.org/singularity/fastqc%3A0.12.1--hdfd78af_0